teuben/nemo/docs/source/glossary.rst

   accelleration
-      Dataformat used in the :term:`falcon`
+      Dataformat used in the :term:`falcon` package

   bodytrans
       Dataformat that is used to